mpv-player/mpv/DOCS/man/input.rst

         String describing the media type.
 One of ``audio``, ``video``, ``sub``.

     ``track-list/N/src-id``
         Track ID as used in the source file.
 Not always available.
+(It is missing if the format has no native ID, if the track is a pseudo-track that does not exist in this way in the actual file, or if the format is handled by libavformat, and the format was not whitelisted as having track IDs.)

     ``track-list/N/title``
         Track title as it is stored in the file.
 Not always available.